CTWC advocates for legislation and water management policies that will resolve the problems and disparities with today’s water management.

 About CENTRAL TEXAS WATER COALITION:

 The Highland Lake interests formed the Central Texas Water Coalition (CTWC) in 2011 to provide a unified voice to protect and represent the Highland Lakes.
 Today, CTWC has a membership base of more than 3,000, including municipalities, counties, water supply corporations, businesses, and citizens.
-CTWC is working toward water policies that eliminate the threat to health, safety and the environment, and that provide drinking water and economic stability for all Texans statewide including the Highland Lakes.
+CTWC is working at various levels including the Texas Legislature, Lower Colorado River Authority (LCRA), Texas Water Development Board (TWDB), Region K, county and local public officials.
+CTWC works to promote water policies that eliminate the threat to health, safety and the environment, and that provide drinking water and economic stability.

 CTWC will continue promoting fair and equitable management of the Highland Lakes by the Lower Colorado River Authority and supporting the use of up-to-date research and data.

-CTWC will continue to address by using legislative strategies to bring appropriate management and fair practices from a statewide perspective.
+CTWC will continue to address by using legislative and regulatory strategies to bring appropriate management and fair practices from a statewide perspective.

 Support the CTWC’s work to advocate for responsible water management policies, equitable pricing and greater conservation by all.